Terms and Conditions

 If you can't use a game or a product because it doesn't work, let us know and we'll try to help you out.

-The purchase of a game through our Website is a service that commences when the download of the game starts, following which you shall not be entitled to cancel your order for the game.
+The purchase of a game through our Website provides you with a license to use the game that commences when the download of the game starts, following which you shall not be entitled to cancel your order for the game.
+If you first downloaded the game to play in DEMO mode and later buy a license code, your license commences when you redeem the license code.

 We do what we can to make sure all of the information on our Website is correct.
 However, sometimes there might be errors.
 We might also cancel or suspend a transaction if there has been an error.